-The crib was constructed during 1947.
-The second world war had just passed by and the hardship of the Maltese at the time was very strong.
+It was constructed during 1947.
+The World War II had just passed, and the hardship of the Maltese at the time was very strong.
 So imagining to what difficulty it was to find the materials and funds to do the mammoth task.
-In fact the materials used were newspaper and glue, whole wooden doors and various pieces of assorted wood.
+In fact, the materials used were newspaper and glue, whole wooden doors and various pieces of assorted wood.

 The mechanical section was entrusted to a Zejtun resident Paul Pavia who in such a clever way succeeded to operate all the figures of the crib.
-With just one motor, which was attached to a multitude of nylon strings, were made to function by means of different sizes of pulleys, old bicycle chains which were very common at the time and cinema film reels.
+With just one motor, which was attached to a multitude of nylon strings.
+These were made to function by means of different sizes of pulleys, old bicycle chains which were very common at the time, and cinema film reels.

-All located at various strategically positioned underneath the crib connected to the many figures exhibited in the crib.
+All placed at various strategically positioned underneath the crib connected to the many figures exhibited in the crib.
 All movements were according to the representation of the figure.
-All this apart from creating the ingenious way to create the figurines movements made from wood and iron wire which at the time was even more difficult s one had to be very creative due to lack of materials and funds.
+All this apart from creating the ingenious way to create the figurines movements made from wood and iron wire which was even more difficult so one had to be very creative due to lack of materials and funds.

 Presently it is being renovated as over the years many parts started deteriorating.
-Presently the nephew of Paul Pavia is working on the intensive restoration.
+The nephew of Paul Pavia is working on the intensive restoration.

 It is worth a visit and if you do not know the way there will be no problem to arrive as everyone knows about it.

 The Christmas mechanical crib opens to the public from around mid-December until 4th January.

 Opening hours are 9.30 am to 12.00 and 4.00 to 7.00 pm.

 To contact: +356 2167 4498.

 Address of the orphanage: Jesus of Nazareth Sisters, 51, Triq San Girgor, Zejtun.